JnrPeter/Sales-Performance-Analysis-in-Excel/README.md

    •	Products that did not make any profits.

-An interactive dashboard was and a dynamic country sales report was built using the analyzed data.
+Finally an interactive dashboard and a dynamic sales report was developed using the analyzed data.